 - A portfolio in a format of your choosing.
 The portfolio may include draftings, light plots and paperwork, photographs or slides of executed projects, or samples of graphic or other applied arts.
 Descriptive accounts of each item in the portfolio should be included.

 After the faculty has reviewed all completed applicant files, those candidates selected for top consideration will be invited to the campus for personal interviews.
-These interviews usually take place between mid-February and late March.
-In some exceptional instances, the interviews may be conducted via phone or video internet.

 Additional Application Information

 An applicant’s undergraduate degree need not be in Theater, but previous training and experience should be comparable to that required for the Bachelor of Arts in Theater at the University of Massachusetts at Amherst.
 Applicants with incomplete backgrounds in theater who show exceptional artistic promise may be admitted provisionally.